-Key Strategies Highlighted Tactics Support multiple entry points into college.
-Guarantee admission to all qualified Colorado students into a higher education institution in Colorado somewhere within our integrated, tiered system.
-Send notice, proactively, to students and families stating that, based on admission criteria established for such tier, the student has qualified for admission to college.
-2. Allow for flexible pathways to completion of degrees and certificates.
-Allow all qualified students to move to public institutions with more selective admission criteria if they meet transparent and uniform transfer requirements.
-Develop seamless transfer standards - from the student's perspective - for movement from two year to four year institutions for qualified students, and institute them statewide.
-Put in place and support practices which allow for dual admittance in "partner" higher education institutions, and concurrent enrollment with high schools statewide.
-3. Make college affordable for all students who meet admission requirements.
-Work to ensure that a student's choice of schools at all tiers is based on merit, not affordability: For qualified, low-income students, meet 100% of their financial need, through a combination of loans, grants, and self-help and without use of parent or private loans.
-Simplify and improve the process for obtaining financial aid.
-Make more financial aid available and target it according to needs of the state.
-Devote more financial aid dollars to work study, certificate, part-time, and adult learners.
-Design and implement student "shared commitments," such as turning loans to grants if certain performance is met or if students graduate early or "on time."
-Reinstitute some "merit-based" loans/grants, and assess their impact on retention.
-4. Provide support structures for students, including adults, to stay on track and complete their education.
-Put into practice statewide, universally at all institutions "supportive services" targeted to low income or first generation students, with emphasis on mentoring and advising.
-Develop and implement "Individual Career and Academic Plans" to put and keep students on track to complete their education.
-Strengthen Adult Basic Education through funding and expertise in cooperation in with pre-K-12.
+Make college affordable for all students who meet admission requirements.

+- · Work to ensure that a student's choice of schools at all tiers is based on merit, not affordability. - For qualified, low-income students, meet 100 percent of their financial need, through a combination of loans, grants and self help and without use of parent or private loans. - · Simplify and improve the process for obtaining financial aid. - · Make more financial aid available and target it to meet the needs of the state. - · Devote more financial aid dollars to work-study, certificate, part-time and adult learners. - Design and implement student "shared commitments," such as turning loans to grants if certain performance criteria are met or if students graduate early or "on time." - · Reinstitute some "merit-based" loans/grants, and assess their impact on retention.

+Provide support structures for students, including adults, to stay on track and complete their education.

+- Put into practice statewide "supportive services," universally at all institutions targeted to low-income or first-generation students, with an emphasis on mentoring and advising. - Develop and implement "individual career and academic plans" (ICAPs) to put and keep students on track to complete their education. - Strengthen adult basic education through funding and expertise in cooperation with Pre-K-12.